Social Norm Bias: Residual Harms of Fairness-Aware Algorithms: Related Work

-Our proposed machine learning approach to identify adherence to social norms builds on work such as \citet{cryan2020detecting} and \citet{tang2017gender}. \citet{cryan2020detecting} develop a machine learning-based method to detect gender stereotypes and compares the approach to crowd-sourced lexicons of gender stereotypes. \citet{tang2017gender} take a simpler approach to study gendered language in job advertisements.
-Their approach relies on manually compiled lists of gendered words and uses only the frequency of these words as a measure of gender bias.
-We quantify gender norms based on the predictions of a gender classifier.
-This allows us to leverage more information to quantify how biographies are written in styles that are similar to masculine or feminine gender norms.
+However, algorithms that satisfy group fairness metrics may still exhibit discriminatory behavior and cause harm to marginalized populations based on \textit{reductive definitions} \citep{antoniak-mimno-2021-bad}.
+Our work identifies a concrete type of harm, arising from reductive definitions, that is not captured by group-based metrics of bias and frequently remains in fairness-aware algorithms.
+We go beyond group fairness to characterize algorithmic predictions' associations with inferred social norms.
+Our approach builds upon work such as \citet{cryan2020detecting} and \citet{tang2017gender} to assess inferred gender norms. \citet{cryan2020detecting} develop an ML-based method to detect gender stereotypes and compares the approach to crowd-sourced lexicons. \citet{tang2017gender} take a simpler approach, relying on manually-compiled lists of gendered words and using only the frequency of these words as a measure of gender bias.

+There is a growing body of work on how algorithms operationalize stereotypes, which are related to social norms \citep{nadeem2020stereoset, nangia2020crows,blodgett-etal-2021-stereotyping}.
+We focus on social norms as a broader phenomenon than stereotypes \citep{russell2012perceptions}.
+Since inferred social norms arise from the structure of the dataset, we capture not only stereotypes but gender-related patterns present in the data.
+For example, the mention of a women's college or fraternity in one's biography is a proxy for gender; it is a norm rather than a stereotype that women's colleges are attended by women while members of fraternities are men.

-Adherence to social norms is a form of hetereogeneity within the groups used by group fairness approaches, which is connected to the concept of subgroup fairness.
-For example, work on multicalibration \citep{hebert2018multicalibration} and fairness gerrymandering \citep{kearns2017preventing} aim to bridge the gap between group and individual fairness by mitigating unfairness for subgroups within groups, even when they are not explicitly labeled.
-Our approach differs by making explicit the types of harms that we are concerned about and how they are related to social discrimination.
+Adherence to social norms is a form of hetereogeneity within groups, which is connected to the concept of subgroup fairness.
+For example, work on multicalibration \citep{hebert2018multicalibration} and fairness gerrymandering \citep{kearns2017preventing} provide theoretical perspectives on bridging the gap between group and individual fairness by mitigating unfairness for subgroups within groups, even when they are not explicitly labeled.
+Our approach differs from this work by focusing on a specific type of harm that affects subgroups, drawing its connection to social discrimination and providing an approach to assess it in practice.

+Algorithmic fairness definitions that extend beyond group disparities and capture causal dependencies, such as counterfactual fairness~\citep{kusner2017counterfactual}, are in part motivated by concerns similar to those underlying \snob.
+Accounting for causal dependencies between group membership and other features would help account for social norms.
+However, causal graphs are rarely available.
+Our work proposes an approach to capture (some) dependencies using a statistical machine learning model, rather than a causal model, which enables the assessment in practice of an important type of residual harms.